 - Set out the four tiny bowls in a row near the stovetop.
-In the first put the minced ginger.
+The first is for the minced ginger.
 In the second, mix the rice wine or dry sherry, the soy sauce and the sesame oil.
-In the third mix the salt and sugar and finally in the fourth put the sesame seeds.
+Use the third for the salt and sugar mixture.
+Finally in the fourth put the sesame seeds.

 - Pre-heat the wok or skillet.
 Test it by throwing in a droplet of water.
 If the droplet balls up and disappears quickly, the surface is hot enough to begin stir-frying.
-Add the high heat oil and roll it around to cover the wok/skillet surface.
+After you add the high heat oil, roll it around to cover the wok/skillet surface.

 - Add the minced garlic and stir it on high heat for about 30 seconds.
 Then add the asparagus and stir-fry them for 3 minutes, stirring frequently, until they turn brighter green and the flowery tips begin to darken.